Gboster-0/DMM-To-VMF/README.md

 Maps that were tested and will have the best results are in the 'textures_mirror' README file

+Maps that are produced by the funky script are automatically optimized via not including any default values for objects, saving a map in hammer will re-add them and can very easily add ~25% more size so don't be suprised about that.
+Some fun numbers that will heavily change over time:
+- Meta Before saving (optimized): 9.20 MB, 9 425 KB, 9 650 498 B
+- Meta After saving (minorly optimized): 11.6 MB, 11 968 KB, 12 255 068 B

 Also by the way the script assumes the following:
 - That the map format is in the TGM format
 > If unfulfilled: Won't work, at all